conan-io/docs/howtos/capture_version.rst

             ...

 In this example, the package created with :command:`conan create` will be called ``Hello/branch_commit@user/channel``.
-Note that the ``get_version()`` returns ``None`` if it is not able to get the git data.
-This is necessary, when the recipe is already in the conan cache, and the git repository might not be there, a ``None`` value makes conan get the version from the metadata.
+Note that ``get_version()`` returns ``None`` if it is not able to get the Git data.
+This is necessary when the recipe is already in the Conan cache, and the Git repository may not be there,.
+A value of ``None`` makes Conan get the version from the metadata.

 How to capture package version from text or build files
 =======================================================

-It is common that a library version number would be already encoded in a text file, in some build scripts, etc.
+It is common that a library version number would be already encoded in a text file, build scripts, etc.
-Let's take as an example that we have the following library layout, that we want to create a package from it:
+As an example, let's assume we have the following library layout, and that we want to create a package from it:

 .. code-block:: text